slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9799-A/packetizer_raw_output.md

 Correct the cross-reference in Appendix A by either updating the subsection reference to the proper part of the CA/B Forum Baseline Requirements that addresses allowed validation methods or by revising the descriptive text to accurately reflect the content of B.2.a.ii.

+**Severity:** Low
+  *Basis:* This misreference is informational and does not affect protocol operation, but it may mislead implementers and compliance auditors regarding the applicable CA/B Forum guidelines.

+**Confidence:** Medium

 ---